pierre83/Ethernet/README.md

-= Improvment fork of the Ethernet Library for Arduino =
+= Ethernet Library for Arduino, ESP8266 & ESP32 =
 =======================================================

 This fork was created to fix some W5x00 issues I encountered in my daily use of the library and bring some improvment starting from Paul Stoffregen EThernet libraries for WizNet W5x00